CS2102-Team1/carpoolerz/README.md

 2. All changes are to be made on the development branch, with pull requests made to the master branch or between branches for transfer of new features.

-3. `git pull --rebase` is to be used to grab changes from the remote repository, and transfer of changes are to be made strictly through pull requests, not `git merge`.
+3. `git pull --rebase` is to be used to grab changes from the remote repository, and transfer of changes are to be made strictly through pull requests, not `git push origin master`.